 Those flowers become beans, which are edible if you cook them.
-Like most beans, both the beans and the hopniss tubers contain protease inhibitors, a sort of “anti-nutrient” that steals nutrition from you if you eat them raw.
+Like most beans, both the beans and American groundnut tubers contain protease inhibitors, a sort of “anti-nutrient” that steals nutrition from you if you eat them raw.
 So cook them, OK?

 It’s the tubers you want, though.
 And here’s the first advantage of hopniss: You can harvest them pretty much whenever the ground is not frozen, although most sources say they are sweetest in late fall and early spring.
 February is a perfect harvest time for them here in California.

 A typical hopniss tuber is, as Harriot mentioned 425 years ago, about the size of a walnut.
 That, mind you, is a two-year-old tuber.
 They get bigger, though, and Sam Thayer has found a few larger than the largest potato.
 Who knows how old that one was!
 In my garden, I keep tubers larger than an almond and return the smaller ones to the ground, where they will regrow.